amiya007/DSA-Practice/readme.md

   - Worst Case - <code>O(n<sup>2</sup>)</code>

 - ## **Merge sort**
+- it is a devide and solve method.
 - Its is a better sorting method than above methods w.r.t Time Complexity.
 - In this method we have to convert the array to nearly equal to 2 half hypothetically ( Here the time complexity is `O(log(n))` ) and arrange them in a sorted way using anothe function `( here merge() )` having the time complecity of `O(n)`